gammasoft71/Examples_wxWidgets/src/Others/MessageDialogShowWindowModal/README.md

 # MessageDialogShowWindowModal

-Shows how to create a MessageDialog dialog with wxMessageDialog using ShowWwindowModal method.
+Shows how to create a MessageDialog dialog with wxMessageDialog using ShowWindowModal method.

 ## Source